named-data/NDN-packet-spec/tlv.rst

 TLV-TYPE SHOULD be unique at all nested levels.
-The TLV Type number space and initial assignments will be specified in the later revision of the current document.
+The TLV Type number space and initial assignments listed in Section :ref:`types` of this document.
-NDN packet design will try best to keep the length of T staying with a single byte.

 The ``TLV-LENGTH`` value represents number of bytes that ``TLV-VALUE`` uses.
 It **does not** include number of bytes that ``TLV-TYPE`` and ``TLV-LENGTH`` fields themselves occupy.
 In particular, empty payload TLV will carry ``TLV-LENGTH`` equal to 0.

 This encoding offers a reasonable balance between compactness and flexibility.
-Most common, standardized Type codes will be allocated from a small-integer number-space, and these common Types will be able to use the compact, single-byte encoding.
+Most common, standardized Type codes will be allocated from a small-integer number-space, and these common types will be able to use the compact, single-byte encoding.

 Non Negative Integer Encoding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~